RyanHendricks/doxity-simpleton/README.md

 # build the docs
 doxity build
 ```

+## Push your files to Github and Docs should now be available via Github Pages

 For a more in depth look at how this works and for additional commands please see: [Original Readme](https://github.com/DigixGlobal/doxity/blob/master/README.md)